top of page

 What activities occur during the week?
 Will my child travel offsite?

-Children in the Full-Day Travel Camps for Ages 8-9 and Full-Day Travel Camps for Ages 10-12 will participate in some activities at Briar Bush Nature Center, but will mostly travel to regional places of interest relating to the camp theme to participate in activities such as kayaking, tree-climbing, hiking, creek-walking, farm tours, and more.
-These camps will utilize the Briar Bush vans in which all passengers are required to wear seat belts.
-If your child requires a booster seat, note this on the medical form.
+Campers in Full-Day Travel Camps for Ages 8-9 and 10-12 will participate in some activities at Briar Bush, but will mostly travel in our vans to regional places of interest to participate in activities such as hiking, kayaking, creek-walking, farm tours, and more.
 Review the camp descriptions for more information.
 Be sure to assess your child's interests and abilities before registering as your child may not have the opportunity to sit out of certain activities.

 Can I register my child for multiple weeks of the same theme?